 After the incredible success of Run Lola Run, it's no surprise that writer/director Tom Tykwer would want to create a film that's almost a polar opposite of that film.
 But with The Princess and the Warrior - which does prove that Tykwer is genuinely talented - he's crafted a film that's gorgeous to look at, but completely hollow and devoid of compelling characters.
 The movie - which details the love/hate relationship between Franka Potente's Sissi and Benno Furmann's Bodo that ensues after the latter saves the former's life - is certainly an exceptionally good-looking film, with Tykwer's skillful direction providing a unique and colorful perspective on the world.
 Beyond that, however, the film never really progresses to any kind of involving level.
 The two central characters remain enigmatic and mysterious throughout the film, so it's almost impossible to identify with them or even relate to their actions.
 Tykwer never allows us to become attached with either of these people, choosing instead to keep us at arms length throughout.
 And at a running time of over two hours, that sort of structure makes for some serious pacing issues.
 What it really boils down to is various parts of The Princess and the Warrior are more entertaining than the whole.
 For instance, there's a blind character at the asylum where Sissi works that's just fascinating - all the more so considering he's actually played by a sightless man.
 But for every character like that, there's a few more that never add up to much (the psychotic that has a twisted relationship with Sissi, for example.
 We never find out why Potente's character continues to sexually gratify this man, a person she clearly has no interest in otherwise.)
 But again, the look and style of The Princess and the Warrior almost makes it worth checking out.
 Tykwer's got an exceptional eye and should he ever make a film with a coherent storyline, I've no doubt it'll be amazing.

-It was only a few short years ago that Tom Tykwer burst onto the scene with Run Lola Run, an audacious and wildly original thriller that won over audiences worldwide.
-His last film, The Princess and the Warrior, contained a similar amount of style but suffered from an overlong running time and a script that was too weird for it's own good.
-Now, with Heaven, Tykwer's created a movie that's just as unusual as anything he's done before and is mesmerizing virtually from start to finish.
-Cate Blanchett stars as Philippa, an English woman living in Italy with a score to settle.
-Her husband died a few years ago after overdosing on drugs, and after discovering the identity of the dealer, she heads to his office with a bomb (intending, of course, to blow him up).
-But something goes awry, and he does not die - although four innocents do.
-Philippa doesn't hide the fact that she's the bomber - she calls the police immediately afterwards and confesses - but is stunned to learn that her intended target was spared.
-Her regret at her actions evokes the sympathy of a police officer named Filippo (Giovanni Ribisi), who devises a plan to help Philippa escape.
-They do, and head off on a bizarre journey that will take them throughout the Italian countryside.
-There's nothing conventional about Heaven, from the unpredictable script (co-written by the late Krzysztof Kieslowski, director of the critically acclaimed Red, White, and Blue trilogy) to Tykwer's inventive visual style.
-Though the film kicks off with an exceptionally tense opening sequence, featuring Philippa's bombing attempt, the majority of the movie exists in the same dreamy, off-kilter world that The Princess and the Warrior inhabited.
-Tykwer fills every shot with gorgeous cinematography, which makes the film (if nothing else) amazing just to look at.
+Heaven casts Cate Blanchett as Philippa, an English woman who befriends a police officer (Giovanni Ribisi's Filippo) after an attempt at blowing up a drug dealer goes awry - with the movie following the pair as they make their inevitable getaway from the authorities.
+There's nothing conventional about Heaven, from the unpredictable script (co-written by the late Krzysztof Kieslowski, director of the critically acclaimed Red, White, and Blue trilogy) to filmmaker Tom Tykwer's inventive visual style.
+Though the movie kicks off with an exceptionally tense opening sequence, featuring Philippa's bombing attempt, the majority of the movie exists in the same dreamy, off-kilter world that The Princess and the Warrior inhabited.
+Tykwer fills every shot with gorgeous cinematography, which makes the film (if nothing else) amazing to behold on a purely visual level.
 But if you don't buy into Tykwer's idealized universe, the majority of the film might be a little hard to swallow.
 Take, for instance, Filippo's decision to essentially toss his career right out the window to help out a woman he's just met (and hasn't even spoken to).
 And as the film progresses, we're never really given a concrete explanation for his seemingly instantaneous crush on Philippa (and it's got to be more than just a crush, too, considering the degree to which he's willing to throw his life away).
 If you can accept that relationship, which is really the core of the film, Heaven will likely be far more effective than it would be for someone who just can't buy Filippo's all-of-a-sudden love for this woman.
 Because, bottom line, that's what Heaven is all about.
 There comes a point at which the plot basically fades away, and the movie becomes more about the relationship between these two characters.
 It's still watchable, certainly, but not quite as compelling as it was near the outset.
 And then there's the ending, which will no doubt divide viewers.
 Much like John Sayles' Limbo, the conclusion will either seem like a cop-out or a cathartic moment in the lives of the characters.
 Still, despite its flaws, Heaven cements Tykwer's status as a great new director and should easily please his fans (though, like The Princess and the Warrior, its laid-back pace will probably upset those who loved the frenetic pace of Run Lola Run).

 Perfume: The Story of a Murderer